 Twitter is where you can find daily photos and updates about what is happening in Year 5.
 Have a look at our class Twitter feed to see all of the exciting things we are up to! @StLukesYear5B

-Homework: spellings are handed out on a Monday in order to practise for a small test on the following Friday.
-Homework will be set on Mathletics, Reading Eggs, Purple Mash and Timestable Rockstars each week.
+Homework: spellings are handed out on a Friday in order to practise for a small test on the following Friday.
+Homework will be handed out on a Friday.
+Please ensure this is completed and returned to school by the following Wednesday.
+There is also the opportunity to practise your learning on Mathletics, Reading Eggs, Purple Mash and Timestable Rockstars each week.
 Each half term there will be a homework project which will include a variety of activities to choose from based on current class topics.

 What are we learning?